People Funny Boy

 People Funny Boy is also the title of a biography on Lee Perry written by David Katz, published in 2000.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "People Funny Boy" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "People Funny Boy" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools